“How to write a blog post” – an age-old question that’s probably got you pacing around your home office like a caged lion, right?

 Reviews are a fun type of post to write.

-You can review movies, television shows, an appliance you recently purchased, a restaurant, whatever.
+You can review movies, television shows, an appliance you recently purchased, a restaurant, or any other random whatever.

 The kind of reviews you write will depend on the type of blog you own.

 Again, if your blog is a personal one, you can review anything you desire.